aiven/aiven-docs/docs/products/cassandra/concepts/cross-cluster-replication.md

     pair.
 But you still can:

     -   Create a CCR pair from scratch or,
-    -   Add a new region to an existing service (create a new service that replicates from your existing service).
+    -   Add a new region to an existing service (create a service that replicates from your existing service).

 -   Enabling CCR on an existing service is only possible if this service